Mitigating noise in digital and digital-analog quantum computation: Introduction

 \section{Introduction}

-The origin of quantum computing dates back to 1980, when Benioff \cite{Benioff1980} suggested the use of quantum systems for traditional (reversible) computation, implementing a Turing-machine equivalence to unitary evolution.
-Simultaneously Manin \cite{Manin1980}, and a couple of years later Feynman \cite{Feyn1982}, pointed out the convenience of quantum simulators to reproduce quantum problems.
-It was not until 1985 when Deutsch \cite{Deutsch1985} proposed the idea of quantum gate, which led to the gate-based quantum computation model, known as the digital quantum computing (DQC) paradigm.
+The origin of quantum computing dates back to 1980 when Benioff \cite{Benioff1980} suggested using quantum systems for traditional (reversible) computation, implementing a Turing-machine equivalence to unitary evolution.
+Simultaneously, Manin \cite{Manin1980}, and a couple of years later, Feynman \cite{Feyn1982}, pointed out the convenience of quantum simulators to reproduce quantum problems.
+It was not until 1985 when Deutsch \cite{Deutsch1985} proposed the idea of a quantum gate, which led to the gate-based quantum computation model known as the digital quantum computing (DQC)\footnote{Note that DQC also stands for other common terms in quantum computing, such as differentiable quantum circuits or distributed quantum computers, among others.
+In this text, DQC only stands for digital quantum computing.} paradigm.

-DQC is based on the use of digital pulses to perform quantum operations on the qubits, represented by means of single-qubit gates (SQG's), two-qubit gates (TQG's), and measurements.
-While DQC is the most outspread paradigm, there are other alternatives based on analog resources.
-One of the most promising ones is called adiabatic quantum computation or quantum annealing \cite{Farhi2000, Albash2018}.
-Besides these paradigms, digital-analog quantum computing (DAQC) is created from merging the digital and analog paradigms, combining the adaptability of DQC with the robustness of analog resources \cite{Parra2018}.
-This universal paradigm is based on the application of digital and analog blocks to implement quantum circuits in a quantum computer.
-The digital steps consist of SQG's, while analog blocks are constructed via the time evolution of the natural interacting Hamiltonian provided by the quantum processor.
-There are several works that employ this paradigm either to simulate quantum many body systems \cite{LPSS2018, Celeri2021} or to implement long depth quantum algorithms \cite{MLSS2020, Headley2020}.
+DQC uses digital pulses to perform quantum operations on the qubits, represented by single-qubit gates (SQGs), two-qubit gates (TQGs), and measurements.
+While DQC is the most widespread paradigm, other alternatives are based on analog resources.
+One of the most promising ones is called adiabatic quantum computation or quantum annealing \cite{Kadowaki1998, Farhi2000, Albash2018}.
+Besides these paradigms, digital-analog quantum computing (DAQC) merges the digital and analog paradigms, combining the adaptability of DQC with the robustness of analog resources \cite{Parra2018}.
+This universal paradigm consists in applying digital and analog blocks to implement quantum circuits in a quantum computer.
+The digital steps consist of SQGs, while analog blocks are constructed via the time evolution of the natural interacting Hamiltonian provided by the quantum processor.
+Several works employ this paradigm to simulate quantum many-body systems \cite{LPSS2018, Celeri2021} and to implement long-depth quantum algorithms \cite{MLSS2020, Headley2020}.